skellis46/slipbox/pressure, stress and strain - the body in time.md

 People in dance use the word 'body' like this quite a bit -- as in "I want to work with some bodies", as if these bodies are merely instruments or abstractions with which to choreograph space and time.

-> Cities are tangible things.
-Certain elements of their physical infrastructure – walls, roads, parks, sewers – might remain fixed for hundreds or even thousands of years; but in human terms they are never stable.
-People are constantly moving in and out of them, whether permanently, or seasonally for holidays and festivals, to visit relatives, trade, raid, tour around, and so on; or just in the course of their daily rounds.
-Yet cities have a life that transcends all this.
-This is not because of the permanence of stone or brick or adobe; neither is it because most people in a city actually meet one another.
-It is because they will often think and act as people who belong to the city – as Londoners or Muscovites or Calcuttans.[@graeber-2021-dawn Chapter 8, n.pag.]
-- a practice more akin to a city?
-It is a thing that depends on certain characteristics.
-Hong Kong. geography, history, architecture.

-> In other words, from the perspective of someone living in an ancient city, the city itself was not so entirely different from earlier landscapes of clans or moieties that extended across hundreds of miles.
-It was a structure raised primarily in the human imagination, which allowed for the possibility of amicable relations with people they had never met.[@graeber-2021-dawn Chapter 8, n.pag.]

 - infrastructure of a shared body; a body unable to be owned, a public body.
 Or perhaps it's a name ... dance of the long now. _Custodians_.
 To do one dance a year at a specific time and place.
 How would this body be named?
 It does not even need an audience.
 - Flexibility, absorbing strain, lightness